elor/tuvero/doc/reference/ui/options.md

 Options object, which contains options such as database keys, points, etc.

+@deprecated will be replaced with a new OptionsModel class or something

 * Exports: Options
 * Author: Erik E. Lorenz
 * Mail: <erik.e.lorenz@gmail.com>